christen-reinhart/ops-reading-notes/ops-401/401Career/401Career_Class32.md

 1) I have a meeting with my mentor David Kallus February 27th @ 1100 to talk about job opportunities and what he looks for as a hiring manager(CISO).
 This will be via Microsoft Teams like always since he lives on the East coast of Florida.

 2) I have a meeting with my friend who is in Satellite Communications (SATCOM).
 He wants to talk about getting into cybersecurity and what I have done so far to assist him.
 This meeting is February 24th @ 1400.
-On Saturday I will go over to his house and help with Linkedin, VET-TEC, Resume, etc. This will be at my friend Rene's house since that is where he has computer access and access to his documentation.
+On Saturday I will go over to his house and help with Linkedin, VET-TEC, Resume, etc.

 - Allocate 10 minutes to this assignment